cudoventures/cudos-builders/tools-bash/upgrade/readme.md

 ## Step 1

-Prepare the .env based on .env.example.
+Prepare the node.env based on node.env.example.
 It contains the following variables:

 1. **PARAM_NODE_NAME:** the name of the node that is going to be upgraded.
 Possible values are: root-node, seed-node, sentry-node or full-node. <em>Example: PARAM_NODE_NAME="sentry-node"</em>
 1. **PARAM_SOURCE_DIR:** A dir where repos were initially cloned during initial setup of the node, usually we use something like "/usr/cudos" <em>Example: PARAM_SOURCE_DIR="/usr/cudos"</em>
 1. **PARAM_HAS_ORCHESTRATOR:** **Optional** indicates whether this node has an orchestrator or not.
-This field does not exists in the .env.example file because it is its purpose is CUDOS-use only.<em>Example: PARAM_HAS_ORCHESTRATOR="false"</em>
+This param is designed for CUDOS orchestrator operator.
+You can leave it empty if your not sure what this it is about.<em>Example: PARAM_HAS_ORCHESTRATOR="false"</em>

 ## Step 2 (only for nodes with an orchestrator)